navapbc/template-infra/infra/README.md

 - `staging`
 - `prod`

 The environments share the same root modules but have different configurations.
-Backend configuration is saved as [`.tfbackend`](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#file) files.
-Most `.tfbackend` files are named after the environment.
-For example, the `<APP_NAME>/service` infrastructure resources for the `dev` environment are configured via `dev.s3.tfbackend`.
-Resources for modules that are shared across environments (e.g. `<APP_NAME>/build-repository`), use `shared.s3.tfbackend`.
-Resources that are shared across an entire AWS account (e.g. `/infra/accounts`) use `<account name>.<account id>.s3.tfbackend`.
+Backend configuration is saved as [`.tfbackend`](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#file) files. `.tfbackend` files are named as follows:

+* Most `.tfbackend` files are named after the environment.
+For example, resources in the `dev` environment for the `<APP_NAME>/service` module use `dev.s3.tfbackend`.
+* Resources for modules that are shared across environments (e.g. `<APP_NAME>/build-repository`) use `shared.s3.tfbackend`.
+* Resources that are shared across an entire AWS account (e.g. `/infra/accounts`) use `<account name>.<account id>.s3.tfbackend`.

 ### 🔀 Project workflow

-This project relies on Make targets in the [root Makefile](/Makefile), which in turn call shell scripts in [./bin](/bin).
-The shell scripts call terraform commands.
-Many of the shell scripts are also called by the [Github Actions CI/CD](/.github/workflows).
+This project relies on Make targets in the [root Makefile](/Makefile), which in turn call scripts in [/bin](/bin).
+The scripts call terraform commands.
+Many of the scripts are also called by the [Github Actions CI/CD](/.github/workflows).

-Generally, you should use the Make targets or the underlying bin scripts, but, if needed, you can call the underlying terraform commands.
-For more details, see [making-infra-changes](/docs/infra/making-infra-changes.md).
+Generally, you should use the Make targets or the underlying scripts, but, if needed, you can call the underlying terraform commands.
+For more details, see [making infrastructure changes](/docs/infra/making-infra-changes.md).

 ## 💻 Development